Bisket Jatra: Festival of Chariots and Pole

 Today after breakfast we drive to Bhaktapur- City of Devotee.
 Start sightseeing at Bhaktapur Durbar Square- World Heritage Site.
 The medieval town of Bhaktapur, or the Town of the Devotees, preserves medieval arts, architecture, culture, and lifestyle to this date.
 One is sure to feel like travelling back into the past while walking along the Bhaktapur thoroughfares, squares and streets.

 Evening enjoy the chariot pulling and Pole erecting festival.
-This Bisket Jatra will start by pulling the chariot which is made by three- storey means Pagoda style and these activities is made in the location of Bhairabnath Mandir at Bhaktapur Durbar Square.
+This Bisket Jatra will start by pulling the chariot which is made by three- storey means Pagoda style and these activities are made at the location of Bhairabnath Mandir at Bhaktapur Durbar Square.
 The creaking and swaying chariot lumbers around town, pausing for a huge tug of war between the eastern and western sides of town.
 After the battle the chariots head to Khalna Tole, where a huge 25m-high lingam (phallic symbol) is erected in the stone yoni (female genital symbol) base.

 Day 3: Chariots and Pole pulling festival (B)